 Mesquite trees are tough desert trees especially popular in xeriscaping.
 Known mostly for their distinctive flavor and scent used in barbecues, they are also known for their attractive seed pods and interesting branching canopy.
-But how do you treat your mesquite tree in the winter?
+How do you treat your mesquite tree in the winter though?
 Keep reading to learn more about mesquite winter care and how to overwinter a mesquite tree.

 How to Overwinter a Mesquite Tree

 Mesquite tree hardiness varies from species to species, but they are mostly hardy from zones 6 through 9.
 This means that they can tolerate well below freezing temperatures in the winter.
 If mesquite can survive outdoors in your climate, then you should grow it in the landscape.